 Confirm final numbers with your venue or marquee provider and caterers.
 Make sure you receive any confirmations via written or email so you can refer back if necessary.

 Attend any rehearsals at your church or venue so you can go over everything.
 Your bridal and groom party along with parents should attend as they will be a big part of your day.

 Marquee Installation/ Venue Decoration

 If you have booked a venue then they will confirm timings with you.
-Usually you will be allowed in the day before to add any decorations.
-A marquee is usually installed a couple of days before the wedding to ensure you have enough time add any props or decorations.
+Usually, you will be allowed in the day before to add any decorations.
+A marquee is usually installed a couple of days before the wedding to ensure you have enough time to add any props or decorations.

 Liaise with your florist and caterers to arrange a suitable time for them to lay up the tables and add any flower arrangements.